subair99/LLM_Zoomcamp_2024_Project/README.md

 ## Project overview

 The Medical Assistant is a RAG application designed to assist users with their medical conditions.
-It enables practitioners to quickly diagnose conditions thereby saving time and cost.
+It enables practitioners to quickly diagnose problems thereby saving time and cost.

 ## Dataset

 The dataset used in this project was obtained from [kaggle](https://www.kaggle.com/datasets/pythonafroz/medquad-medical-question-answer-for-ai-research) and known as MedQuAD, short for Medical Question Answering Datase.

 It contains information about various medical conditions, answers, source and focus area with 16393 rows after cleaning.

 Due to cost, only 198 rows were chosen but they were spread evenly across the 19 sources, and ChatGPT was used to generate additional 4 questions each.
 The link to the data is [`data.csv`](data/data.csv), while the link to the questions is [`ground-truth-retrieval.csv`](data/ground-truth-retrieval.csv).